lowrycode/swaplett-project/README.md

 # Project Planning

 The [**Project Planning**](project_planning.md) document outlines my personal goals for the project as well as the pseudo code for the JavaScript functionality.
+I decided to make a word game which involved swapping the positions of letters because it would allow opportunities to learn more about:
+- touch screen events and how to implement drag-and-drop behaviour
+- asynchronous programming and how to utilise an API

+# Target Audience

+The target audience for the website is a user who enjoys playing word games and learning about the definitions of words.

+They are most likely to:
+- want a quick game that doesn't take too long to learn
+- access the website using a mobile phone or tablet device

+The game is most likely to appeal to adults but children may also want to play the game.
+Therefore, the words should not be unsuitable for younger aged users.

 # User Experience (UX) Design